Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Adaptive Mesh Refinement Simulation Setup

 \subsection{Initial Conditions}

 We simulate the evolution of a sinusoidally displaced global string for a range of $\lambda$.
-Initial conditions are obtained first by numerically solving the static field equation (\ref{radialeqn}) to obtain the string cross-section or radial profile of $\phi(r)$, as discussed in \S\ref{globalstrings}.
-We can then use this $\phi(r)$ to set the initial values:
+Initial conditions are obtained first by numerically solving the static field equation (\ref{radialeqn}) to obtain the radial profile $\phi(r)$, as discussed in Section \ref{globalstrings}.
+We use this $\phi(r)$ to set the initial values

-where $n$ is the string winding number.
+where $n_w$ is the string winding number.

-These calculations provide us with the initial data for $\phi_1$ and $\phi_2$ in 2D, but this must hence be extended in the $z$-direction to create a 3D string.
-In the present study, we require an $n=1$ string that is sinusoidally displaced, so we create a crude initial approximation of the initial conditions, by manually displacing the radial profile in the $x$-direction from $x=0$ as a function of the $z$-coordinate as follows:
+These calculations provide us with the initial data for $\phi_1$ and $\phi_2$ in 2D, but this must be extended in the $z$-direction to create a 3D string.
+In the present study, we require an $n_w=1$ string that is sinusoidally displaced, so we create a crude initial approximation of the initial conditions by manually displacing the radial profile in the $x$-direction from $x=0$ as a function of the $z$-coordinate, using

-where $A$ is the initial amplitude, $\Omega=2\pi/L$ is the fundamental frequency (at small amplitude) and $L=32$ is the approximate wavelength of the string, equivalent to the $z$-dimension of the box.
-This layout is demonstrated in Figure \ref{AMRstring}.
-We use the relative amplitude $\varepsilon$, defined as
+where $A$ is the initial amplitude, $\Omega_z=2\pi/L$ is the fundamental frequency (at small amplitude) and $L=32$ is the approximate wavelength of the string, equivalent to the $z$-dimension of the box, as demonstrated in Figure \ref{AMRstring}.